San Marcos High School (San Marcos, California): Air Force JROTC

-San Marcos JROTC is a program run by retired Air Force Major Mark McLouth, and retired Air Force Master Sergeant Michael Lazare.
+San Marcos JROTC is a program run by retired Air Force Lieutenant Colonel Michael Samuel.
 Founded in 2009, the program was created with the intention to promote values of integrity, service, and excellence among students.
 Cadets enrolled would experience a multisubject program involving aerospace science, physical training, United States Air Force history, military drills, military dress and appearance, and general life skills over the course of the year.

 Programs

 PACE Promise

 The PACE Promise, a joint program of San Marcos Unified School District (SMUSD) and California State University San Marcos (CSUSM), guarantees CSUSM admission to all district students continuously enrolled in the district from 9th through 12th grade who meet entrance requirements.